 Bronze is an alloy of copper and (usually) tin that is much harder and more brittle than brass.

 Nickel and its alloys are metals with high strength and toughness, excellent corrosion resistance, and superior elevated temperature properties.
 They are able to withstand an assortment of extreme operating conditions involving environments that are corrosive, high temperature, high stress, and combinations of these factors.

 Zinc and its alloys are metals that are used widely in the production of die cast components.
 Zinc-based alloys are used for casting and wrought applications Pure or unalloyed zinc is used in non-structural applications and to galvanize metals such as iron in order to prevent corrosion.
 It is also used in batteries and as an alloy with copper to make brass.

-Other nonferrous materials used in their pure form and in alloys include cobalt, lead, magnesium, molybdenum, titanium, and tungsten.
+Other nonferrous materials used in their pure form and in alloys include beryllium, cobalt, hafnium, lead, magnesium, molybdenum, tantalum, titanium, tungsten, ziconium.

 Selecting metals and metal alloys requires an analysis of the desired specifications.
 Dimensions to consider include: